-This is the fourth in a series of annual reports to the California State Legislature.
+This is the fifth in a series of annual reports to the California State Legislature.

-The first report included statistics of the number of internal shipments, the quantities of crude oil and refined products, the numbers of coastal and offshore voyages and the quantities of Nox, HC, PM and CO emissions into the coastal and offshore regions off California for the year 2004.
+The first report included statistics of the number of internal shipments, the quantities of crude oil and refined products, the numbers of coastal and offshore voyages and the quantities of Nox, HC, PM and CO emissions into the coastal and offshore regions of California for the year 2004.
 Before the first report, the relevant information collected by the OTTER Program did not exist.
 The second report was submitted in April 2006.
 Starting with the third report, planning organizations, State and Federal Agencies and organizations developing information, particularly for environmental documentation, have a much more complete picture of the movement of oil along the California coast and its annual trends.
-Continued collection of OTTER information will allow future reports to look at trends and changes in oil transportation and estimates of vessel air emissions along our central coast and will allow planners to more exactly examine the impacts of moving oil by marine vessels.